-By now you've most likely heard about or seen the video of Matt Damon speaking out on behalf of teachers at the Save Our Schools rally in Washington, D.C.
+By now you've most likely heard about or seen of Matt Damon speaking out on behalf of teachers at the in Washington, D.C.
 It was a nice speech where he really seemed to speak from his heart.
 He shared that the biggest parts of who he is today, are not those that can be measured on a test.
 As you can imagine, he drew lots of applause from the crowd on that comment.

 But it's a little muddy now because Matt was rude.
 And we applauded.